When vehicles need to be registered

 - book your vehicle in for an inspection by completing the VRD 17 form

-- provide a certificate of type approval for vehicles under 25 years old
+- provide evidence of type approval for vehicles under 25 years old

 - pay any Vehicle Emissions Duty (VED)